+Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Vote Processing, c/o Broadnidge, 51 Mercedes Way, Edgewood, NY 11717.

+M24670-P96541-Z52737

-VOTE BY INTERNET - www.l Use the Internet to transmit your voting instructions and for electronic delivery of information up until 11:59 PM.
-Eastern Time the day before the meeting date.
-Have your proxy card in hand when you access the web site and follow the instructions to obtain your records and to create an MEDIACOM COMMUNICATIONS CORPORATION 100 CRYSTAL RUN ROAD MIDDLETOWN, NY 10941 electronic voting instruction form.
-VOTE BY PHONE - Use any touch-tone telephone to transmit your voting instructions up until 11:59 P.M.
-Eastern Time the day before the meeting date.
-Have your proxy card in hand when you call and then follow the instructions.
-VOTE BY MAIL Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to [].
-TO VOTE, MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOWS: M24670-P96541-Z52737 KEEP THIS PORTION FOR YOUR RECORDS DETACH AND RETURN THIS PORTION ONLY THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
-MEDIACOM COMMUNICATIONS CORPORATION THE BOARD OF DIRECTORS RECOMMENDS A VOTE FOR PROPOSALS 1 AND 2.
-For Against Abstain 1.
-To adopt the Agreement and Plan of Merger, dated as of November 12, 2010, by and among Mediacom Communications Corporation, JMC Communications LLC and Rocco B. Commisso, as it may be amended from time to time, which, among other things, provides for the merger of JMC Communications LLC with and into Mediacom Communications Corporation, with Mediacom Communications Corporation continuing as the surviving corporation.
-2. To approve any motion to adjourn the special meeting to a later date to solicit additional proxies if there are insufficient votes at the time of the special  meeting to approve Proposal 1.
-3. In their discretion, the proxies are authorized to vote upon such other business as may properly come before the special meeting.
-Yes No Please indicate if you plan to attend this meeting.
-Please sign exactly as your name(s) appear(s) hereon.
-When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
+THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
+DETACH AND RETURN THIS PORTION ONLY MED ACOM COMMUNICATIONS CORPORATION THE BOARD OF DIRECTORS REC OMMEN NDS A VOTE FOR PROPO SALS 1 AND 2.
+For Against Absta 1.
+To adopt the Agreement and Plan of Merger, dated as of November 12, 2010, by and amon amended from time to time, which, among other things, provides for the merger of JMC C Corporation continuing as the surviving corporation. it may be o 0 0 2.
+To approve any motion to adjourn the special meeting to a later date to solicit additional proxies s if there re are insufficient votes at the time of the special meeting to approve Proposal 1.
+0 o 0 3.
+In their discretion, the proxies are authorized to vote upon such other business as may properly y come before the special mee ting.
+Yes No 0 PI ease indicate if you plan to attend this meeting.
+0 ) ot ease sign exactly as your name(s) appear(s) hereon.
+When signing as attorney, executor, ar her fiduciary, please give full title as such.
 Joint owners should each sign personally.
-All holders must sign.
-If a corporation or partnership, please sign in full corporate or partnership name, by authorized officer.
-Signature [PLEASE SIGN WITHIN BOX] Signature (Joint Owners) Date
+All holders rporation or partnership, please sign in full corporate or partnership name, by authorized officer. dministr must si trator, or sign.
+If a Signature [PLEASE SIGN WITHIN BOX] Signature (Joint Owners) Date ·

-M24671-P96541-252737
+M24671-P96541-Z52737

-Special Meeting of Stockholders

-[], 2011 10:00 AM
+Special Meeting of Stockholders March [ ], 2011 10:00 AM